2021 Seattle City Council election

 The 2021 Seattle City Council election were held on November 2, 2021.
 Two seats of the nine-member Seattle City Council were up for election.

 Background

 Four incumbent members of the Seattle City Council did not seek reelection in the 2019 election while the three other incumbents won reelection.
 Mayor Jenny Durkan announced that she would not seek reelection in the 2021 election.

 The 2021 election cycle was the 3rd use of Seattle's Democracy Vouchers Program, which other cities and states have looked to replicate.

-8th district
+District 8

 Campaign

 Teresa Mosqueda, who had served on the city council since her election in 2015, announced on May 5, 2021, that she would seek reelection instead of running in the mayoral election.
 Kate Martin, who was also running for mayor, announced her campaign for city council on March 23.
 Michael McQuaid ran in the election, but withdrew after his criminal record involving multiple assaults was reported on.